-Persistence will pay off in the end so be patient looking for that gem.
+Persistence will pay off in the end so have patience looking for that gem.

 These are a treasurer trove to explore and you’ll find the best deals.
 The beauty of yard

-sales is the person selling the stuff is through with it and wants everything gone.
+sales is the person selling the stuff is through with it.
+They only want everything gone.

 The old saying “Lets make a deal” will work well here you should try it.